Skip to content

 Platform-First Does NOT Mean Platform-Only

 Platform-first is a decision-making process, not a constraint.
-A good CTA knows when the platform is not the right tool:
+A good CTA also knows when the platform is the wrong tool:

 ScenarioPlatform-First Response